Blazam-App/docs.blazam.org/docsource/index.md

 Enable you and your users to manage legacy Active Directory in a modern way.

-!!! warning "Beta Warning"

-    This app is currently in beta.
-If you choose to install now you may have to reinstall from scratch in a future update.

 ## Summary
 Blazam is a powerful, mobile-friendly, web-based Active Directory management portal.